lionelblonde/dotfiles/README.md

 + SublimeLinter-flake8
 + SublimeLinter-luacheck
 + Switch Window
++ MarkdownPreview
++ LaTeXTools
+Also, set the wrap width to 120 if the Distraction-Free-Mode settings.

 ## Karabiner
 + In _Complex modifications_, hit _Add rule_, and import the item "Modern Space Cadet (rev 3)" form the web interface.